Future of I.T jobs

 This question is asked a lot within the I.T world and in this blog I can shed some light on the subject.
-With the introduction of technologies such as virtualisation, the Internet of Things (IoT) and automation, Software defined networking and cloud based services; will these end up taking away some of the core every day tasks and responsibilities performed by I.T department?.
+With the introduction of technologies such as virtualisation, the Internet of Things (IoT) and automation, Software defined networking and cloud based services; will these affect the future of IT jobs and take away some of the core every day tasks and responsibilities performed by I.T department?.

 The same technologies that admins out there are working to implement are at the same time making some of their every day tasks redundant.
 We can all see how much easier Virtualisation has made managing servers for systems administrators.
 The same will go for managing networks when Software Defined Networking really takes off.

-So where to now for these highly trained I.T professionals?
+So whats in stall for the future of I.T jobs and where to now for these highly trained I.T professionals?

 Just because cloud services such as Azure and Office 365 are becoming more attractive to companies it does not mean the person supporting these systems will not require as much knowledge.
 If you already have knowledge on the on premise equivalent then this will give you a good base knowledge.
 But there is a lot more to know about optimising, maintaining and supporting these cloud based systems.
 Skills in these areas will eventually be a necessity that all systems admins will need.
 If you have not already then it would be wise to start a certification path down these fields of expertise.